opentelekomcloud/scavenger-hunt/README.md

 Requires Python 3.
 Virtual environment recommended.

-Install Flask and YAML libs: `pip install flask pyyaml`.
+Install Flask, TLS, and YAML libs: `pip install flask pyyaml pyopenssl`.

 Configuring the project: All configuration options are listed in `config.yaml`.
 Configure webserver port and debug mode there.